Oxford 250 notebook: Lewis Anderson makes his dream come true

 “On Friday, we were told nobody would be allowed from the pits to the grandstands,” Hanscom said.
 “We didn’t think spotters would be able to get over to the front stretch otherwise.

-“If there’s 40-something cars in the Oxford 250, that’s 40 more people in the stands, which they didn’t want to have happen,” Hanscomb said.
+“If there’s 40-something cars in the Oxford 250, that’s 40 more people in the stands, which they didn’t want to have happen,” Hanscom said.

 The track sold 200 grandstand tickets, leaving the speedway “at 2.5 percent capacity,” according to track owner Tom Mayberry.